AntonSol919/linkspace/readme.md

 In return a supernet provides a lot of usefull properties including:
 Serverless, lockin-resistant, lockout-resistant, extensible, scalable, accountable, privacy, replaceability, verifyable, (offline)availble, etc.

-The packet format and index is stable, but its still in development.
-Expect unimplemented feature, half baked ideas, rought edges, and the occasional bug.

 If you don't know those words checkout [ELI5](http://83.172.162.31/eli5.html) for a more gentle introduction to the general idea.

+The packet format and index is stable, but the API and various conventions are still in the early stages.
+Expect unimplemented feature, half baked ideas , rought edges, and the occasional bug.
+See the ./dev folder for more.

 # Usage